zekrom-vale/Internet-Privacy/README.md

 # Internet-Privacy
-Go to https://cdn.rawgit.com/zekrom-vale/Internet-Privacy/bd916f99/index.html to view <br/>
+Go to <a href="http://adf.ly/16713359/banner/rawgit.com/zekrom-vale/Internet-Privacy/v1.2-beta/index.html" target="_blank">Internet-Privacyindex.html</a> to view <br/>
 	Note!: This is an imperfect version of the website and some css is not setting, <br/>
 	along with external images.<br/>
 <br/>